Polish National Ballet: Nineteenth century

-During the Romantic era the National Ballet School flourished in Warsaw.
-After 1818 it was guided by French ballet masters Louis Thierry and Maurice Pion.
-Under construction 1825-1833, the Teatr Wielki (Grand Theater) then became the artistic center for both opera and ballet in Poland.
-The choreographer and teacher Roman Turczynowicz became a Polish ballet-master at mid-century.
-Several outstanding foreign masters, e.g., Filippo Taglioni, Carlo Blasis, Virgilio Calori, Pasquale Borri, José Mendez, Raffaele Grassi, and Enrico Cecchetti, worked developing Polish dancers.
+In Warsaw uring the Romantic era the National Ballet School flourished.
+After 1818 it was guided by two French ballet masters Louis Thierry and Maurice Pion.
+Under construction from 1825 to 1833, the Teatr Wielki (Grand Theater) then became the artistic center for both opera and ballet in Poland.
+At mid-century the choreographer and teacher Roman Turczynowicz became the ballet master.
+Also, several outstanding foreign masters, e.g., Filippo Taglioni, Carlo Blasis, Virgilio Calori, Pasquale Borri, José Mendez, Raffaele Grassi, and Enrico Cecchetti, worked developing Polish dancers.

 Mathilde Kschessinska (Matylda Krzesińska), a dancer of Polish extraction, from the 1890s was one of the leading lights of the Imperial Theater in St. Petersburg.